AlexandreDecan/sismic/docs/index.rst

 - Support for communication between statecharts and co-simulation
 - Built-in support for expressing actions and guards using regular Python code
 - A design-by-contract approach for statecharts: contracts can be specified to express invariants, pre- and postconditions on states and transitions.
-- Predefined step definitions and utilities to support behavior-driven development.
+- Predefined step definitions and utilities (including test coverage) to support behavior-driven development.
 - A unit testing framework for statecharts, including generation of test scenarios

 Sismic statecharts provides full support for the majority of the UML 2 statechart concepts: